-COVID-19 is a new illness and more information is revealed about the virus every day.
-As we learn more, you may be hearing new phrases, such as PPE, social distancing and hand hygiene.
+We are still learning new information about COVID-19.
+You may be hearing some unfamiliar phrases, such as PPE, herd immunity and mRNA.
 In an effort to make this ever-evolving situation a little bit easier to understand, here is a glossary explaining a list of terms related to COVID-19.

 When a patient is a carrier of an illness, but does not show any signs or symptoms of the illness.